mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 * Project
 * Runtime Environment

-Only Users with enough privileges will be granted access to the Identities administration portal and will be able to change identity Roles.
+Only Users with enough privileges will be granted access to the Identities administration portal and will be able to change Identity Roles.

 :::caution Important: Git provider vs Console permissions The management of Roles and permissions aims at regulating access on resources solely at Console level.